Linear Algebra and Geometry 1

-I am an award-winning university teacher in mathematics, with teaching qualifications and a PhD in mathematics.
-I worked as a senior lecturer in mathematics at Uppsala University (from August 2017 to August 2019) and at Mälardalen University (from August 2019 to May 2021) in Sweden, but I terminated my permanent employment to be able to develop courses for Udemy full-time.
+I worked as a senior lecturer in mathematics at Uppsala University (from August 2017 to August 2019) and at Mälardalen University (from August 2019 to May 2021) in Sweden, but I terminated my permanent employment to be able to create courses for Udemy full-time.

 My PhD thesis (2009) was at Uppsala University in Sweden, with the title: "Digital Lines, Sturmian Words, and Continued Fractions".

 In 2018 I received four pedagogical prizes from students at the Faculty of Science and Technology of Uppsala University: on May 13th from the students at the Master Program in Engineering Physics; on May 25th from the students at the Master Program in Electrical Engineering; on December 20th from the students at the Master Program in Chemical Engineering; on January 10th 2019 from UTN (Uppsala Union of Engineering and Science Students at Uppsala University).

 I speak Polish, Swedish, English, Dutch, and some Russian; learning Ukrainian.

 I have a background in medicine and software development.
 I've done enough mathematics to at least follow along in Hania's courses and I'm learning a lot as I edit the material.
 I have also written a book about medical software design as it pertains to the medical record ("Rethinking the electronic healthcare record").
 For Hania's math courses, it's my job to set up the environment and produce the final output that goes into these courses.